swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     wc Bert/* gerdal/*4*

-For each of the files indicated, `wc` has printed a line with three numbers.
+For each of the files indicated, `wc` has printed a line with three numbers and also the file name.
 The first is the number of lines in that file.
 The second is the number of words.
-Finally, the total number of characters is indicated.
-The final line contains this information summed over all of the files.
+Third, the total number of characters is indicated.
+The bottom line contains this information summed over all of the files.
 Thus, there were 10445 characters in total.

 Remember that the `Bert/*` and `gerdal/*4*` files were merged